MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 # General guidelines and scenarios for placing cameras for use with Dynamics 365 Connected Store

-Consider the following when positioning cameras:
+Consider the following when positioning cameras for Dynamics 365 Connected Store:

 - **Lighting height.** Place cameras below lighting fixtures so the fixtures don’t block the cameras.